wanboyang/wanboyang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received his B.E. degree in Electronic and Information Engineering from Polytechnic Institute of Jiangxi Science and Technology Normal University in 2012, and the M.S. degree in signal and information processing with the school of communications and electronics, Jiangxi Science and Technology Normal University, Nanchang, China, in 2018.
-He is pursuing the Ph.D. degree in Jiangxi University of Finance and Economics, Nanchang, China.
-His research interests include image processing, image cap- tioning and pattern recognition.
+In 2022, I obtained the Ph.D. degree, which is advised by Prof.Yuming Fang<a href='[https://scholar.google.com/citations?user=xXDl1kgAAAAJ&hl]'>, in Jiangxi University of Finance and Economics, Nanchang, China.
 My research interest includes mage processing, image captioning and pattern recognition.
 I have published 9 papers at the international AI conferences and journals with total <a href='https://scholar.google.com/citations?user=xXDl1kgAAAAJ&hl'>google scholar citations <strong><span id='total_cit'>300+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=xXDl1kgAAAAJ&hl'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).